liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     java.util.Date
     java.util.List

-In order to add an Event to the database, we need an ID for the Event.
-Liferay provides a counter service which we call to obtain a unique ID for each new Event entity.
-It's possible to use the `increment` method of Liferay's `CounterLocalServiceUtil` class but Service Builder already makes a `CounterLocalService` instance available to `EventLocalServiceBaseImpl` by Spring via dependency injection.
-Since our `EventLocalServiceImpl` class extends `EventLocalServiceBaseImpl`, we can access this `CounterLocalService` instance.
+In order to add an Event to the database, you need an ID for the Event.
+Liferay provides a counter service which you call to obtain a unique ID for each new Event entity.
+It's possible to use the `increment` method of Liferay's `CounterLocalServiceUtil` class but Service Builder already makes a `CounterLocalService` instance available to `EventLocalServiceBaseImpl` via Spring by dependency injection.
+Since your `EventLocalServiceImpl` class extends `EventLocalServiceBaseImpl`, you can access this `CounterLocalService` instance.
 See `EventLocalServiceBaseImpl` for a list of all the beans that Spring makes available for use.
-These include the following:
+These include the following beans:

 - `eventLocalService`
 - `eventPersistence`